opencomputeproject/SAI/doc/SAI-Proposal-IPv6_Segment_Routing-1.md

 #### Action Parameters

-Transit or Origination Action to be taken with policy
+Transit or Source Action to be taken with policy

-    SAI_SEGMENTROUTE_ATTR_TRANSIT_TYPE
+    SAI_SEGMENTROUTE_ATTR_ST_TYPE

 List of DIP segments to be added